Environments & variables

 An environment is a named set of variables — typically one per target (local, staging, production).
 Switch the active environment from the sidebar; the active one is marked, and each environment carries a colour for quick visual orientation.
 Environments are stored as files in the workspace and can be cloned.

-Secrets (passwords, tokens, keys) are stored in your OS keychain rather than in the workspace files.
+Secrets (passwords, tokens, keys) are stored in an encrypted vault on your device — unlocked by your OS keychain — rather than in the workspace files.
 See TLS & certificates and the storage format for how secret references work.

 Dynamic tokens